Safe Space Student Leadership Initiative (SSLI)

 - Applicants will be contacted within three (3) business days of their application to schedule an interview.

-- Interviews will be conducted between April 16th and May 11th.
-We anticipate interviews will last between 25-40 minutes.
+- We anticipate interviews will last between 25-40 minutes.

-- Successful candidates will be notified of their acceptance on May 18th via their student email account.
+- Successful candidates will be notified of their acceptance within 2 weeks of their interview.

-- Mandatory SSLI training retreats will be hosted on the following dates:
+- A mandatory SSLI training retreat will be hosted on the following date:

-- Details on SSLI training retreats will be shared with successful applicants at the time of their acceptance notification.
+- Details on the SSLI training retreat will be shared with successful applicants at the time of their acceptance notification.

 SSLI Cohort Selection Criteria